abewangm/blockchain-wallet-IOS/README.md

     grunt

-The reason that the PNG files are not in the repository - even though it woud make life easier for other developers - is that the resuling PNG files are not determistic.
+The reason that the PNG files are not in the repository - even though it would make life easier for other developers - is that the resulting PNG files are not deterministic.
 This causes git to mark all images as changed every time you run Grunt.

 ## Open the project in Xcode